 It’s critical to make sure that you will fit one of the sizes for the pump that you choose!
 Neither company accepts returns of opened pumps, and pumping with the wrong size breast shield can damage your nipples.
 You can review Willow’s sizing chart here and Elvie’s information on sizing is here.

-The biggest difference between the Elvie and Willow pumps is what you pump into.
-With the Elvie pump, you pump into a reusable 5oz bottle; when you pump using the Willow, the breast milk flows into one of their proprietary bags.
-Each bag holds 4oz and they are not reusable.
+With the Elvie pump, you pump into a reusable 5oz bottle.
+When you pump using the Willow, you can pump into either a reusable container or into one of their proprietary bags.
+Both the bags and the container hold 4oz.
+The bags are not reusable.

 If you pump more than the bag or bottle holds, both pumps will automatically stop to allow you to change out the bag or bottle, so you don’t have to worry about overflowing.
 You can then switch it out and keep pumping.

-If you’re exclusively pumping, the frequency with which you’ll need to pump may make the Elvie a better choice in the money you’d save on breast milk bags.
+If you’re exclusively pumping and decide to get a Willow, I would recommend buying the reusable milk container, as just using the bags will get expensive.
 For example, if you pump 5 times a day, you’d need 10 bags per day, or about 300 per month.
 This amount of breast milk bags will cost you over $100 every month.

 The Elvie pump has 5 parts to clean – valve, spout, bottle, seal, and breast shield.
 They can be washed by hand or on the top shelf of the dishwasher.
 Pump parts should be completely dry before using again.